Yessense/Yessense/README.md

 neuro-headset recognizes whether you are tense now or not.
 From there you can interact with the game space through
 tension: make objects fly up in the air, draw a lightsaber, or release destructive lightning from your hand!

+My contribution to the project was the idea, project management, data collection, model training.

 <img src="projects/neural_jedi/neural_jedi.png" alt="Controlling the robot with eeg signals"
 width=100% >

+*Screenshot from the game*